 - The Trigyn Group believes in the conduct of the affairs of its constituents in a fair and transparent manner by adopting highest standards of professionalism, honesty, integrity and ethical behaviour.
 Towards this end, the Trigyn Group has formulated the Trigyn – Whistle Blower Policy.
 The role of the employees in pointing out any violations of the Policy cannot be undermined.

-- Clause 49 of the Listing Agreement between listed companies and the Stock Exchanges has been amended which, inter alia, provides for all listed companies to establish a mechanism called 'Whistle Blower Policy' for employees to report to the management instances of unethical behaviour, actual or suspected, fraud or violation of the Company's policy.
+- SEBI (LODR) regulations applicable to listed companies which, inter alia, provides to establish a mechanism called 'Whistle Blower Policy' for employees to report to the management instances of unethical behaviour, actual or suspected, fraud or violation of the Company's policy.

 - Section 177(9) of the Companies Act, 2013 requires all listed companies to establish a vigil mechanism for directors and employees to report genuine concerns.